JacobMembrino/JacobMembrino/README.md

 - 👋 Hi, I’m @JacobMembrino
 - 👀 I’m interested in cryptography and cybersecurity
-- 🌱 I’m currently learning about fog computing archetecture (I'm a fan boy)
+- 🌱 I’m currently learning about fog blockchain architecture
-- 💞️ I’m looking to collaborate on crypto currency open source projects
+- 💞️ I’m looking to collaborate on rust crypto open-source projects
 - 📫 How to reach me: don't.

 <!---